nahiriv/AnimalKingdom/README.md

 - Static attributes in the `Animal` class that count the total number of animals created, as well as static attributes in each derived class that count how many animals of that species have been created.
 - A main method in each package to test the creation of the zoo, areas, and animals, ensuring that an area does not exceed its capacity.
 It also uses a Stream to filter areas with more than a specified number of animals and prints their names, species, breeds, and ages.
 - File I/O: Animal and area data are loaded from CSV files using the CSVReaderWriter utility class.
-- Error Handling: Proper exception handling is in place for file reading, such as dealing with missing files, format errors, and exceeding area capacities.
+- Error Handling: Proper exception handling is in place for file reading, such as dealing with missing files,etc

 ## Project Structure
 ```bash